matthewdrees/website-s3/README.md

     $ docker run --mount type=bind,source=$(pwd),target=/app -i -t website-s3 /bin/sh

-Take notice if your images are stacking up:
+If you exited that container and want to reconnect:

-    $ docker image ls
+    $ docker ps

-... and prune them if necessary:
+    $ docker exec -it <container name> /bin/sh

-    $ docker system prune
+I use Docker Desktop to monitor the running docker containers.